Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 A: This method of defining functions comes from K&R C, so you may encounter it in older books and programs.
 C89 and C99 support this style so that older programs will still compile.
 I'd avoid using it in new programs, however. for a couple of reasons.

-First, functions that are defined in the older way aren’t subject to the same degree of error-checking.
+First, functions that are defined in the older way aren't subject to the same degree of error-checking.
 When a function is defined in the older way—and no prototype is present—the compiler won't check that the function is called with the right number of arguments, nor will it check that the arguments have the proper types.
 Instead, it will perform the default argument promotions.

 Second, the C standard says that the older style is “obsolescent,” meaning that its use is discouraged and that it may be dropped from C eventually.